IEP Transition Planning: A Teacher's Guide

 After high school, Marcus will obtain part-time competitive employment in vehicle repair or maintenance with no more than natural supports from an employer.

 The phrase 'natural supports' is significant: it indicates the expected level of ongoing assistance and signals whether supported employment services will be needed.
-Kohler's Taxonomy for Transition Programming 2.0 (2016) identifies student-focused planning as the first of five domains, and within that domain, postsecondary goals are explicitly tied to student preferences, interests, and needs as expressed through assessment.
+Kohler's Taxonomy for Transition Programming 2.0 (2016) identifies student-focussed planning as the first of five domains, and within that domain, postsecondary goals are explicitly tied to student preferences, interests, and needs as expressed through assessment.

 When an independent living goal is appropriate, it must follow the same specificity standards: